mrockafe/Module-2-VBA/README.md

-    'Fifth the code calculates the percent change via the saved open and closed values with percent formatting 'Lastly the results table is created and the data is populated 'The next level of code is "Sub Overall Results().vb"
+    'Fifth the code calculates the percent change via the saved open and closed values with percent formatting 'Lastly the results table is created and the data is populated 'The next level of code is "Sub Overall Results().vb" 'This code focused on making the overall results table 'The code creates variables for max and min percent changes & max volume 'The table is created via cell position and the data is created from the created variable and inserted text 'The next level of code is "Sub All_Sheets().vb"
+   'This code creates a second sub that goes through all sheets, sets them to active, then runs the main Sub on each sheet 'The last level of code is "Sub Module_2_Final().vb" 'This code level combines all previous levels to run the full sub and overview per sheet.
+    'There is added code to re-run the numbers for the established Ticker groups to verify the data

+'Lastly I have included in this repository a scrren shot for each of the following years - 2018,2019,2020 showing the full results for each sheet